JUDICIAL BIOGRAPHY

 BIOGRAPHY

 Judge Scionti has served our community and country with honor and distinction upholding the rule of law in and out of the courtroom, on and off the battlefield, and throughout all branches of government.
 Elected to the bench in 2014, Judge Scionti serves as a Circuit Court Judge in Florida’s Thirteenth Judicial Circuit and is currently assigned to the Circuit Criminal Division presiding over Veterans Treatment Court and other drug and mental health problem-solving courts.
-As a veteran himself, Judge Scionti brings his own military service and experience to the bench in helping address the unique challenges facing veterans suffering from military service-related mental health and substance use disorders, while ensuring the fair and impartial administration of justice.
+As a veteran, Judge Scionti brings his own military service and experience to the bench in helping address unique challenges facing veterans suffering from military service-related mental health and substance use disorders, while ensuring the fair and impartial administration of justice.